 That fragmentation creates handoff gaps.
 A candidate who responds to your outreach on Tuesday might not get booked until Thursday because the calendar tool doesn’t talk to the outreach tool in real time.
 Two days of silence is often enough for a top candidate to lose interest.

 End-to-end platforms solve this by connecting sourcing, outreach, and interview coordination in a single workflow.
-When a candidate replies "yes, I'm interested," the booking trigger fires immediately.
+Once a candidate replies “yes, I’m interested,” the booking trigger fires immediately.
 No manual handoff.
 No tool-switching.
 No gap.

 As Fahad Hassan, CEO and Co-founder at Range, put it: “Pin delivered exactly what we needed.
 Within just two weeks of using the product, we hired both a software engineer and a financial planner.
 The speed and accuracy were unmatched.”